cfengine/documentation/reference/promise-types/processes.markdown

 processes that persist.
 Processes are restarted at the end of a bundle's execution, but stop commands are executed immediately.

-Note: `process_select` was previously called process `filters` in CFEngine 2 and earlier.

 ```cf3
 bundle agent example